 Bottle trees are an interesting expression of art where you can explore your creativity.
 When involved in making this type of tree, you can try recycling products and used bottles for environment-friendly decorations.
 These trees can make a great gift and a marvelous yard decoration.

-Do you enjoy drinking wine, but don't know what to do with all those empty wine bottles?
 You can convert them into gorgeous wine bottle lamps or make a toy house out of them.
 But if you are interested in doing something which is simple and decorative, why not try a wine bottle tree?